"Parent Shrinks"

 Melanie

-Please Log in to join the conversation.
+Please Log in or Create an account to join the conversation.

 More

-16 Dec 2012 20:09 #4 by Ann Seal
+16 Dec 2012 20:09 #4 by Ann

-Replied by Ann Seal on topic "Parent Shrinks"
+Replied by Ann on topic "Parent Shrinks"

 I also look forward to the discussion but initial thoughts are that I have major early warning signs about this for the reasons others have said before me.
 I agree there are valuable indicators children may have about an unsafe situation at home but for me that is about recognising early warning signs and then developing immediate protective interruptions to keep self actually safe, longer term protective interruption e.g. using network to get help for self and possibly parent/s.

-Please Log in to join the conversation.
+Please Log in or Create an account to join the conversation.